-Following a recent trip to Japan, our member Noel Mugavin has put together a detailed trip report that shows the best of what Japan has to offer.
+Following a recent trip to Japan, our member Noel Mugavin has put together a detailed trip report.
+This ultimate Japan travel guide that shows the best of what Japan has to offer.

 The trip began well.
 For a country famous for its efficiency, our member was not let down after arriving in Tokyo on an early morning Singapore Airlines flight.

 Quickly through immigration, 2 minute wait for bags and straight through customs.
 Suica Card machine to the left, easily purchased one of those, then up the escalator and on to the monorail in less than about 3 minutes.
 Quite impressed with how easy I was able to transfer at Hanamatsucho to Tokyo Station, not so impressed with the rain and cold.

 After a short time seeing the many sights in the capital, a high-speed train was used to reach Osaka.
 The Tokyo-Osaka train passes by Mount Fuji, creating some excellent photo opportunities.